vsedwick/Portfolio/readme.md

 This repository is structured to provide examples of my capabilities in multiple programming environments, organized by language:
 - #### Thesis (Python):
-  Scripts and tools developed during my PhD, including data analysis for neurophysiological recordings, image processing, and statistical analysis.
+    Scripts and tools developed during my PhD, including data analysis for neurophysiological recordings, image processing, animal tracking and other projects related to behavioral neuroscience.
+These scripts handle various tasks such as data extraction, transformation, and loading, statistical analysis, and visualization.
 - #### SQL:
-    Queries for data manipulation and analysis, focusing on customer data and relational database management.
+    Contains a set of queries designed to work with customer data, demonstrating my ability to manage and manipulate relational datasets.
+The queries range from basic data aggregation to more complex analysis using window functions and conditional logic.

 - #### MATLAB (To Be Added):